Agusta A129 Mangusta: Production models

-Updated version of the A129C with improved avionics, comprising multifunctional displays, and a new Rafael TopLite III optronic system in place of the original Saab HeliTow unit; the TOW missiles are replaced by the much more modern and capable Spike-ER missiles.
+Updated version of the A129C with improved avionics, comprising multifunctional displays, and a new Rafael TopLite III optronic system in place of the original Saab HeliTow unit; the TOW missiles are replaced by the much more modern and capable Spike-ER and AGM-114 Hellfire missiles.
 Maximum takeoff weight of 4,600 kg; 32 A129C have been upgraded to the A129D standard.